 However, as a CMNS student nearing my graduation, I am often finding that a majority of my classes are downtown at the Harbour Centre campus in Gastown.
 Now this, I am ok with.
 If you are from Vancouver or have even visited Vancouver before, you will know that Gastown is hands-down one of the most aesthetically pleasing areas of downtown, no argument necessary here.

 Gastown gives you a warm and cozy feel, from the twinkle lights on the trees lining the streets, to the red brick and cobblestone roads.
 Even in the rain (which is frequent), or maybe even especially in the rain, this area never fails to warm my heart.
 This means I often take any opportunity between classes to wander around, grab a coffee (and kiss my money goodbye), or window shop in some of the local artisan shops and fashion boutiques.

 To encourage you to check it out, I have compiled a list of a few of my favourite places in and around Gastown…

-With multiple locations around the Vancouver area, not only does this place have unreal and constantly changing pieces of clothing, but it also sports a cozy home section with beautiful throw blankets and pillows, candles, seasonal decorations, and even kitchenware!
+With multiple locations around the Vancouver area, not only does this place have unreal and continuously changing pieces of clothing, but it also sports a cozy home section with beautiful throw blankets and pillows, candles, seasonal decorations, and even kitchenware!

 Gifts, home decor, books, textiles, kitchenware, aromatherapy, lighting, unnecessary but unavoidable and hard-to-resist purchases; this store has it all!

 I. Love.
 This.
 Store.
 I find so much happiness and pleasure in the little things, like, for example, buying greeting cards and books.
-I actually bought a card here for my boyfriend once, by Just Greet, a local Vancouver-based and developed company, in collaboration with several artists in order to produce their greeting cards.
+I bought a card here for my boyfriend once, by Just Greet, a local Vancouver-based and developed company, in collaboration with several artists to produce their greeting cards.
 Check them out!